diwesh10/hinglish-AI-translator/README.md

 - [ ] Offline mode

 ## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Please read our [Contribution Guidelines](CONTRIBUTING.md) before making any changes.

 ## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms of our [License Agreement](LICENSE.md).

 ## 🙏 Acknowledgments
 - Groq AI for providing the powerful API